 2) Soapnut as Reetha Hair pack

-If you are not happy with your hair and it is not shining than you have your friend soapnut.
+If you are not happy with your hair and it is not shining then you have your friend soapnut at your ease.

 Soapnut can be used to make reetha hair pack to bring back your hair into life, give the shine and the dropped attractiveness to your hair.